 What is an Annual Return (form NAR1)?

-When should the Annual Return be delivered to the Registrar of Companies for registration?
+Deadline for Annual Return to the Registrar of Companies for registration

 When a company submits its form NAR1, a prescribed government registration fee of HK$105 must also be included on the delivery of the annual return.
 The filing due date is within 42 days after anniversary date of company incorporation.
 Sundays and public holidays are also calculated in this 42 days period.
 Nevertheless, if the 42nd day falls on a Sunday or public holiday, the Hong Kong Company Registry will extend the due date to the following working day which is neither a Sunday nor a public holiday.